tim-smart/effect-io-ai/effect/Effect-orElseSucceed.md

 # orElseSucceed

-Replaces the original failure with a success value, ensuring the effect cannot fail.
+Ensures the effect always succeeds by replacing failures with a default success value.

+**Details**

-`orElseSucceed` allows you to replace the failure of an effect with a success value.
-If the effect fails, it will instead succeed with the provided value, ensuring the effect always completes successfully.
-This is useful when you want to guarantee a successful result regardless of whether the original effect failed.
+This function transforms an effect that may fail into one that cannot fail by replacing any failure with a provided success value.
+If the original effect fails, the failure is "swallowed," and the specified success value is returned instead.
+If the original effect succeeds, its value remains unchanged.

-The function ensures that any failure is effectively "swallowed" and replaced by a successful value, which can be helpful for providing default values in case of failure.

-**Important**: This function only applies to failed effects.
-If the effect already succeeds, it will remain unchanged.
+**When to Use**

+This is especially useful for providing default values in case of failure, ensuring that an effect always completes successfully.
+By using this function, you can avoid the need for complex error handling and guarantee a fallback result.

 To import and use `orElseSucceed` from the "Effect" module: